jcbrinfo/slamtest/README.md

 input) if the file `src/test/resources/out/a_test` exists, then `target/main/my_program 42` if the file `src/test/resources/out-42/a_test`
 exists.

+The same way expected outputs in `src/test/resources/out` are compared with actual outputs stored in `target/test/out`, each file in `src/test/resources/out-<arg>` are compared with an output that is stored in `target/test/out-<arg>`.
+So, for a file in `src/test/resources/out-42`, the actual output produced by the tested program is saved in `target/test/out-42`.

 ## End of options
 When parsing the options passed to it, SlamTest follows the POSIX conventions.